Oscar Martinez (The Office): Biography

 Oscar Martinez has been an accountant at the Scranton branch office of Dunder Mifflin since 1999.
-In the first season episode "Diversity Day", he is revealed to have been the son of Mexican parents who immigrated to the United States one year before he was born.
-A gay man, he is outed by Michael Scott in the third season premiere, "Gay Witch Hunt".
+In the first-season episode "Diversity Day", he is revealed to have been the son of Mexican parents who immigrated to the United States one year before he was born.
+A gay man, he is outed by Michael Scott in the third-season premiere, "Gay Witch Hunt".
 Nunez explained in a 2008 interview that the character feels amusement, pity, and hatred towards Michael.

 In earlier seasons, he is seen driving a Saturn Ion.
 He replaces this with a Lexus RX 400h, a company car leased to him as part of Dunder Mifflin's desire to avoid a lawsuit after the events of "Gay Witch Hunt".

 In the finale of The Office (shown in 2013), Oscar is preparing to make a run for the Pennsylvania state senate.
-Presumably the run was unsuccessful.
-In 2019 Oscar, then still working at Dunder Mifflin, accepted a transfer from Scranton to Toledo from Dunder Mifflin's new parent company Enervate.
+He won his election, but presumably failed to be elected to another term and returned to Dunder Mifflin.
+In 2019, Oscar, then still working at Dunder Mifflin, accepted a transfer from Scranton to Toledo from Dunder Mifflin's new parent company Enervate.
 From 2019 forward, Oscar has been working as an accountant for Enervate in Toledo.
 Beginning in 2025, he also worked on a volunteer basis as a reporter for The Toledo Truth Teller.